mrcsmcl/Team4GDD/gameplay.md

               * Tier 3: Vinny can disable all alarms permanently.
     * Locked Doors:
     			* Vinny can remotely lock or unlock certain doors that are connected to the network, which could benefit Leo in a chase moment as these doors are typically shatterproof.
+          		* Tier 1: Vinny can open and close remotely locked doors.
+              * Tier 2: Vinny can grant access to rooms with further restricted access (assisted by Leo), which are also much harder to break into than tier 1 doors.
+              * Tier 3: Vinny can disable silent alarms that may or may not be within any of these given rooms.
      * Electricity:
      			* Vinny can shut off lights in a given area.
           			* Tier 1: Vinny can temporarily turn off the lights in a single area, allowing Leo to move around them with more limited visibility.